kurnito365/pacc-2024-v6/cloud_auth_quickstart.md

-# Install and Auth Quickstart
+# Install and authentication Quickstart

-If you are a python beginner, please head to our [getting started guide for python beginners guide](getting_started_for_python_beginners.md) where we walk through creating a python virtual environment before installing prefect.
+Please see the [this guide](https://gist.github.com/discdiver/0bb3bf96f02c182f96d45278f9564551) if you need assistance creating a Python virtual environment.

 ## 1. [Log into Cloud from your browser](https://app.prefect.cloud/)